systechafrica/NASSIT-Documentation/docs/src/members/members.md

 ### **Adding a New Dependant**

 To add a new Dependant, navigate to the **'Dependants Register'**, locate the **'Operations'** button and from the dropdown list, click **'Add New Dependant'** to open a dialog box for capturing the details of a new Dependant.
-Click on the **'Lookup Member'** button to select the members whose dependants details you need to capture as shown below:
+Click on the **'Lookup Member'** button to select the member whose dependants details you need to capture as shown below:

 <img  alt="adding a new dependant" width="98%" height="auto" class="center"  src="../.vuepress/public/membersmedia/dependant details.png">